jonathanturcotte/qclass/README.md

-# Q-Clicker-Web
+# QClass
-This is the web-application portion of the Q-Clicker project.
-The web-application provides the professor with a management interface, and handles connections to the student mobile application.
+QClass is an educational attendance tool designed to provide professors with the ability to better track student attendance.
+This web-application is a management interface for professors looking to setup, run, and report on class attendance sessions.
+It also doubles as the check-in website for students looking to report that they are in attendance.

 Created as a Queen's University ELEC 498 project.